connerkward/homepage/content/posts/anotherarticle.md

 Authors: Alexis Metaireau, Conan Doyle
 Summary: Short version for index and feeds

 This is the content of my super blog post.
+Dingo ate me baby.